This article about the Best Santa Barbara Food and Restaurants is a paid endorsement with Visit Santa Barbara.

 I also enjoyed the Chukker Rose and the Chukker Red Cabernet Franc.
 I'm not typically a Cabernet fan but I'd heard about this one so wanted to try it.

 This was my last day in Santa Barbara, and what a way to end my time there.
-The Black Sheep is one Santa Barbara Food spot I will not miss when visiting the next time.
-This was hands down my favorite part of the trip.
+The Black Sheep is was my favorite on this list of the best Santa Barbara restaurants, and hands down my favorite part of the trip.

 I was still a little hungry and was curious about the White Anchovies on Crostini, but was equally intrigued by the Roasted Beet and Goat Cheese Panna Cotta.
 What to do?